Table of Contents

 Absences for doctors appointments, college visitations, drivers tests, court dates, and family vacation must be pre-arranged in advance of the absence.

 - Arrangements for an absence of less than one day may be made by bringing a note, which states the reason for the absence, to the Main Office prior to the absence.

 - Students leaving the building must sign out in the Main Office and present the approved note.

 - Students returning to school must sign back in at the Main Office prior to returning to class.

-- Requests for absences of a whole day or longer must be submitted on the Pre-Arranged Absence form which is available in the Main Office.
+- Requests for absences of more than 3 days must be submitted on the Pre-Arranged Absence form which is available in the Main Office.
 Requests must be submitted at least five (5) school days prior to the date of absence.

 Students (and others) who have been informed not to be on or in school property or who have no permission or authorization to be on or in school property may be issued a ticket for trespassing.

 The Nurses Office is available during various school hours.
 The nurse’s duty is to maintain and promote good health.
 The nurse will give advice regarding health problems and care for emergencies, accidents, or sudden illness.
 No drugs of any type, including aspirin, can be given to students by the nurse, or by any other school personnel.
 However, when medication is required during the school day obtain a Request for Medication Administration During School Hours form from the Main Office.
 If the Nurse is not available students report to the main office.